 Gene Editing, Again

 This is the third year in a row we’ve singled out the innovative technique for specific bits of DNA, called CRISPR.
 It is a simple and quick way of snipping out deleterious sections of DNA and stitching in “corrected” sections.
-This offers huge potential for treating diseases or other deleterious conditions – and has already been used to treat sickle cell anemia and lung cancer.
+This offers huge potential for treating diseases or other deleterious conditions.
+It has already been used to treat sickle cell anemia and lung cancer.
 But CRISP also presents some serious ethical issues about tampering with human DNA, and there are other issues.

 For instance, researchers working on treating HIV found that the virus could quickly develop mutations that resist editing.
-The findings by researchers at McGill University in Montreal were published back in April, and illustrate the complexity of creating gene therapies with CRISPR.
+The findings by researchers at McGill University in Montreal were published back in April.
+It illustrates the complexity of creating gene therapies with CRISPR.
 But even with this kind of hurdle, the promise of this technology makes it likely we’ll be hearing more about CRISPR this year.

 Past efforts to study genetics of major depressive disorder all came up short until last year.
 It turns out that size matters when it comes to the study of depression.
-Past efforts were limited by numbers, but a “mega analysis” of data from more than 400,000 people – both cases and controls – found 17 genetic variants in 15 different genetic regions associated with major depressive disorder.
+Past efforts were limited by numbers.
+However a “mega analysis” of data from more than 400,000 people found 17 genetic variants in 15 different genetic regions associated with major depressive disorder.

-The study, by scientists from Pfizer, Massachusetts General Hospital and 23andMe is not just important for identifying genes associated with depression and schizophrenia, but it also illustrates the power of big data.
-While identifying genes associated with the condition is useful to better understand the disease and its causes, and gives researchers studying the biology of the disease clearer paths to follow, but much work is still needed.
+The study, by scientists from Pfizer, Massachusetts General Hospital and 23andMe identified genes associated with depression and schizophrenia.
+The study also illustrates the power of big data.
+While identifying genes associated with the condition is useful to better understand the disease and its causes.
+It also gives researchers studying the biology of the disease clearer paths to follow, but much work is still needed.

 Love and Science

-Our year started with the moving story of the married couple, Eric Minikel and Sonia Vallabh, who together switched careers to become medical researchers and focus all their energy on the study and treatment for prion disease.
-It is a rare but devastating and fatal genetic condition that hits the nervous system, impairs brain function, and causes other neurodegenerative symptoms.
+Our year started with the moving story of the married couple, Eric Minikel and Sonia Vallabh.
+Together they switched careers to become medical researchers and focus all their energy on the study and treatment for prion disease.
+It is a rare but devastating and fatal genetic condition.
+It hits the nervous system, impairs brain function, and causes other neurodegenerative symptoms.
 It typically manifests itself around the age of 50.

-The ascendance of Trump to the U.S. presidency leaves open a lot of questions about the future of government funded research, health regulation in the US, and even the role of science in setting policy.
+The ascendance of Trump to the U.S. presidency leaves open a lot of questions about the future of government funded research in the US.
+Not just that even the role of science in setting policy is up in the air.
 Also unknown is whether the new administration will keep Francis Collins, as director of the NIH.
-At the helm of the agency since 2009, Collins has helped push the Precision Medicine Initiative, now called “All of Us,” and has deftly navigated the political waters of Washington, but some have publicly pushed for his replacement.
+At the helm of the agency since 2009, Collins has helped push the Precision Medicine Initiative, now called “All of Us.”
+He has deftly navigated the political waters of Washington, but some have publicly pushed for his replacement.
 Whether he stays or goes, it’s still unknown what if any science initiatives the new administration will champion.